-Everything you wanted to know about me but were afraid to ask...
+Everything you wanted (or maybe not) to know about Melanie but were afraid to ask...

 A native of eastern Ontario, during her pre-school years, Melanie Robertson-King lived in a winterized cottage on the shore of the St Lawrence River.
 Before starting school, her family moved to Brockville where she received her education, including a post-secondary degree in Computer Programming.

 An only child, Melanie was an avid reader and remains so to this day.
 She knew then one day she would be a writer.
 When she wasn't talking about her dream of becoming an author, she wrote stories and began honing her skills at an early age.

 Melanie's father was a Scottish national.
 He came to Canada as a 'Home Child' through the auspices of The Orphan Homes of Scotland.
 She promised herself that one day her feet would touch the soil in her father's homeland.
 That first trip was in 1993 and she's not looked back since, having returned to the auld country a further eleven times and is looking forward to trip number twelve.
 On one of her many trips to Scotland, Melanie had the honour of meeting Princess Anne (The Princess Royal) at the orphanage where her father was raised.

 Encouraged to study Highland Dancing, she competed locally.
 Her final competition took place during the summer of 1969, a few short months after her father's death, at the 1000 Islands Highland Games.
 In that last event- she won the Silver Medal in the Sword Dance.

 Melanie began her professional writing career in non-fiction.
 One of her articles graced the cover of an international publication.
 At the same time, she continued to develop her writing voice: short stories (both fiction and non-fiction) as well as novel-length work

 Since her debut novel was published in the summer of 2012, Melanie has written eleven more books (including two for children) and released the second edition of her first.